 It made sense, since most of the time, taking the first step is just the needed boost to push us through ‘that’ dreaded task.

 For example, for students (like you and me), it is very difficult to study.
 So, how will I start from a ridiculously small task?

 I may begin by just sitting in front of my book.
-Afterwards, I can open the first page, then read the first paragraph.
+Afterward, I can open the first page, then read the first paragraph.
 I can commit at least 5mins for that and see if I can build momentum.

 Another example is when I am writing.
 I still haven’t established the habit of consistently writing in my blog, so I try to write more often.
 The problem is, I write only when I feel like it.